“For hatred does not cease by hatred at any time: hatred ceases by love. This is an unalterable law.” Eknath Easwaran

-If you can’t do it for yourself, do it for your kids.
+If you can’t do it for yourself, go about finding peace after divorce for your kids.

 How you treat your ex will affect how your children view interpersonal relationships, their parents and their future partners.

 Your children have already gone through something traumatic.
-To allow your separation to hurt them even more doesn’t seem fair.
+To allow your separation to hurt them, even more, isn’t fair.

 Do it for your kids because they’re watching.

 6. Find your own happiness, meaning and fulfillment.

 If you get caught up in your ex’s life and what your ex is doing, you’ll be angry often and bitter even more.